 - Is there a school for travel agents?

 Many (home based) travel agents learn on the job, but there are also many schools that offer degree programs and certificates in hospitality & tourism.
-Here, they often focus on the business side of a travel agency, such as sales and marketing, pricing, planning itineraries and working with computer systems.
+Here, they often focus on the business side of a travel agency, such as travel agent sales and marketing, pricing, planning itineraries and working with computer systems.
 There are also classed that teach you about specific destinations around the world, but of course that is best learned on location, so if you have a passion for travel, that is a plus!
 You can start working in this field right after high school graduation.

 Once you get a job in a travel agency, you’re often schooled on the specific computer systems they use to book airlines, hotels and activities.